 The overriding objective is to provide practical journalistic knowledge and pathways to African journalists for efficiency and effectiveness in coverage of the intricate geopolitical relations.
 The specific objectives are:

-• Sensitize African journalists on the key Africa-China-U.S. topics, policies, and strategies and why they are important for African journalists.
+- Sensitize African journalists on the key topics, policies, and strategies.

-The key questions that the articles should seek to answer are:
+The key questions that the presenters will seek to answer are:

-• What will journalists need to be aware of (such as sensitivities and ideological standpoints) in order to cover this developing story?
+- What will journalists need to be aware of to cover this developing story?

-• How should the story be covered?
+- How should the story be covered?
 What will be newsworthy?
-What is the angle from an African perspective?

 - What and when are the key events in the trilateral relations

 This note serves as a discussion document and both partners and presenters are welcome to make improvements or seek clarification.
 The key point is to make the initiative simple and straightforward.